LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/create-template.rst

    .. topics covered: Demonstrate how templates are already being returned in homecontroller, creating simple form template, updating controller to return view template

-..
 YOUTUBE VIDEO HERE

-..
-TODO: add branches

 .. admonition:: Note

-   The starter code for this video is found at: <starter-branch>.
-The final code persented in this video is found at <end-branch>.
+   The starter code for this video is found at the `attribute-routing branch <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/attribute-routing>`__ of ``HelloASPDotNETDemo``.
+The final code presented in this video is found on the `views-static branch <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/views-static>`__.

 The sections below outline the main ideas presented in the video.
 However, the text is NOT a substitute for completing the work described in the clip.